-Tony Gallagher’s company, Gallagher Developments is acting as the planning agent for Cheshire East Council and TG Ltd on the SMDA project.
+Tony Gallagher’s company, Gallagher Developments is still acting as the planning agent for Cheshire East Council and TG Ltd on the SMDA project.

 Electoral Commission records reveal that Tony Gallagher has donated more than £4.1m to the Conservative Party.
 With donations to individual MPs he has been most generous to the former Minister of State for Housing and Planning, Brandon Lewis MP who received £49,014 in seven payments from 2017 – 2019.

 These payments were only made after Brandon Lewis was no longer Housing Minister and had taken on new portfolios.
 What precisely was the point of all these donations?
 Was Sir Tony Gallagher so impressed by Brandon Lewis’ performance as Minister of Policing and the Fire Service that he could not resist donating £20,000 to his re-election campaign in 2017?